Surigao del Sur: Climate

 The province falls under Type II climate of the Philippines, characterized by rainfall distributed throughout the year, although there is a distinct rainy season which begins from the month of November and ends in March.
 However, the climatic behavior of the province for the past few years has shown variations wherein the onset of the rainy seasons no longer occurs on the usual time.
 Months with low rainfall are from July to October with September as the driest month.
 Wet months are from November to June with January as the wettest month.

 Surigao del Sur is one of the top 20 most vulnerable provinces to climate change in the Philippines.

 Administrative divisions

 Surigao del Sur comprises 17 municipalities and two cities, further subdivided into 309 barangays.
 There are two congressional districts encompassing all cities and towns.

 Demographics

 The population of Surigao del Sur in the 2020 census was 642,255 people, with a density of sigfig 642,255/4,932.70.

-The province is home to the Kamayo and Agusan people.
+The province is home to the Kamayo, Agusan, and the eponymous Surigaonon peoples, with the latter ethnolingustically related to the Visayan ethnic groups (though geographically native in Mindanao).
 Their dances are showcased in the local festival, "Sirong Festival", held especially during the town fiesta of Cantilan.
 The Sirong Festival depicts the early Christianization of the early Cantilan inhabitants where the natives tried to defend their land against Visayan invaders.
+Other residents in the province include the migrants (and their native-born descendants) from Ilocandia, Cagayan Valley, Cordillera Administrative Region, Central Luzon, Calabarzon, Mindoro, Marinduque and Bicolandia in Luzon and Panay, Negros, Central and Western Visayas, as well as Chinese and white Europeans (eg. Spaniards and white Americans) and their native-born descendants.

 The indigenous people of the province were largely Christianized during the early times of the Spanish conquest.